ENFP-Friend/linuxTools/README.md

 ![Image displaying output as an html file with css](https://github.com/Nswayze/linuxTools/blob/main/imgs/2.png)
 ![Demonstration of responsiveness for mobile device](https://github.com/Nswayze/linuxTools/blob/main/imgs/3.png)

-Asks you questions to help you think and analyse a problems based on the method from https://www.criticalthinking.org/pages/the-elements-of-reasoning-and-the-intellectual-standards/480 .
-Generates the output as "responsive" .html & .css files formatted to also work on mobile devices.
+Asks you questions to help you think and analyse a problems based on the method from https://www.criticalthinking.org/pages/the-elements-of-reasoning-and-the-intellectual-standards/480 it takes that input and then generates the output as "responsive" .html & .css files to also display appropriately on mobile devices.

 ## Install